fuzzygroup/blog/_posts/2016-10-13-aws-tutorial-16-ssh-failures-take-4-time-to-write-some-monitoring-code.md

     end

 And that's about all there is to it.
 The complicated version, which is also written, but not yet published has some other tricks like using ping to make sure my local connectivity didn't fail.
 I don't want to publish that yet since I don't understand if my failure condition is going to be a  Net::SSH::AuthenticationFailed or a session.error message or what.

+## Postscript

+This morning I added a running timer to track how long the boxes were up.
+This is what it looks like now:

+    Monitoring run: 31
+    Success!
+The box ficrawler3 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler4 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler5 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler6 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler7 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler8 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler9 is still alive and has been for: 9300 seconds!!!
+    Success!
+The box ficrawler10 is still alive and has been for: 9300 seconds!!!

+## License

+Do with it as you will.
+Enjoy it; fork it, etc.  Sorry it took so long to get this post out.